lutz1nger/cs50p-notes-and-solutions/lecture-4-libraries/notes-4.md

 print("hello, my name is", sys.argv[1])
 ```
-+ by entering 'python name.py David' the programm is executed
++ by entering "python name.py David" the programm is executed
-+ sys.argv (argument vector) is a list within sys that stores command-line arguments passed to a programm
++ sys.argv (argument vector) is a list within sys that stores command-line arguments passed to the program
 + the first element of sys.argv(sys.argv\[0]) is always the name of the programm
 + a to low or high amount of arguments results in a IndexError; therefore, the input must be checked for errors:
 ```python